 Insurance is one of those monthly bills that’s easy to overlook.
 You set it up, and then it’s probably billed to your credit card or taken out of your checking account automatically.
 But it pays to check in on your insurance rates every once in a while.

-There is obviously a lot of competition in the insurance industry, and it’s usually not too hard to find better rates than what you’re currently paying.
+Obviously, there’s a lot of competition in the insurance industry and it’s usually not too hard to find better rates than what you’re currently paying.
 You can use resources like Quotacy (only for life insurance) or Policy Genius to easily compare rates and find better options.

 Another way to lower your insurance premium is to adjust your coverage.
 Take a look at your current policies and see if you are over-insured.
 You may be able to reduce the coverage or increase the deductible to save a significant amount of money each month.